Dr Karen Hind, PhD

 Karen is a Certified Clinical Densitometrist and a member of Leadership Committee of the International Society for Clinical Densitometry (ISCD) - a multidisciplinary organisation dedicated to advancing excellence in the assessment of skeletal health, and which partners with the International Osteoporosis Foundation for training provision and educational campaigns.
 She currently serves as Chair for the UK-Ireland ISCD Panel and delivers on national training courses in densitometry.

-She is an Honorary Fellow in the Institute of Cellular Medicine, Newcastle University and as Adjunct Fellow in the School of Medicine, Trinity College, University of Dublin.
+She is an Honorary Fellow at Newcastle University and Adjunct Associate Professor in the School of Medicine, Trinity College, University of Dublin.
 Karen is also Associate Editor for Plos One, grant reviewer for the National Institute for Health Research and Hong Kong Health Bureau, and Expert Evaluator for the European Cooperation in Science and Technology Association.

-Karen’s research spans two themes: 1) musculoskeletal health across the lifespan, particularly osteoporosis and the effects of exercise on MSK outcomes, and 2) the health of current and retired athletes.
+Karen’s research spans two themes: 1) musculoskeletal health across the lifespan, particularly osteoporosis and the effects of exercise on MSK outcomes, and 2) current and retired athlete health.

 Her work has contributed to national and international guidance and official reports including the National Institute for Clinical Excellence and the International Osteoporosis Foundation.
 Her methodology-based work includes best practice recommendations for the acquisition and interpreting of DXA scans.

-Karen enjoys public engagement and is regularly invited to communicate research and expertise through keynotes and guest lectures, patient group meetings and through the media, with recent contributions to BBC Trust me I'm a Doctor, The One Show and The Truth about Menopause. http://www.bbc.co.uk/programmes/articles/60k0tWT6Jnz8WZgS4f73cyl/which-type-of-exercise-gives-you-the-strongest-bones
+Karen enjoys public engagement and is regularly invited to communicate research and expertise through keynotes and guest lectures, patient group meetings, school outreach and through the media, with recent contributions to BBC Trust me I'm a Doctor, The One Show and The Truth about Menopause. http://www.bbc.co.uk/programmes/articles/60k0tWT6Jnz8WZgS4f73cyl/which-type-of-exercise-gives-you-the-strongest-bones

-If you are interested in studying for a PhD or Masters of Research under Karen's supervision, she would be pleased to hear from you.
-Previous students have achieved highly ranked publications and two international Young Investigator Awards.
+If you are interested in studying for a PhD or Masters of Research with Karen's supervision, she would be pleased to hear from you.
+Previous students have achieved highly ranked publications and international Young Investigator Awards.

 Current and previous doctoral students include: